gloriabenoit/GWAS_tutorial/1_QC_GWAS/1_Main_script_QC_GWAS.md

 ```bash
 plink2 --bfile HapMap_3_r3_11 --king-cutoff 0.2 --out pihat_min0.2_in_founders
 ```
-> output: pihat_min0.2_in_founders.king.cutoff.in.id and pihat_min0.2_in_founders.king.cutoff.out.id, these files show respectively the IDs of all conserved and excluded variants.
+> output: *pihat_min0.2_in_founders.king.cutoff.in.id* and *pihat_min0.2_in_founders.king.cutoff.out.id*, these files show respectively the IDs of all conserved and excluded variants in only founders.

 > Only one individual now remains.
 How he was chosen by the algorithm is unclear.
 We can filter him out.
 ```bash